Pingwire/pingwire-api-documentation/public/description.md

 # Introduction
-For making the integration to Pingwire as seamless as possible, we have included a section `Introduction` that explains keywords and illustrates the processes.

 ## Dictionary

 - `ENTITY`: An entity is a subject for investigation e.g an individual, a company, or an asset.